“Doctor, when I do this it hurts. My hair is thinning, and I am tired all the time.”

 “What do you charge?”

-“$125 an hour unless you would like to contract with me for a set amount of time.”
+“$125 an hour unless you would like to have me out here on a contract for a set amount of time.”

 “What would you charge if I contract with you for two hours.”